 Customers today look for the convenience of buying products at any time, from anywhere.
 Consumers expect more options when it comes to purchasing – be it in the shop, online, or both.
 If your customer has more options, they are more likely to be a repeat shopper.
 But the challenge for many ecommerce businesses is that they don’t have the systems required to serve customers on multiple channels; there are simply too many moving parts.
 This is precisely the reason why more businesses are turning to an ecommerce fulfilment partner which can seamlessly incorporate the essential functions of the company’s fulfilment process for all channels of sales, which includes not only order processing but also inventory management systems, shipping, refunds and returns, and more.

 Another expectation of consumers today is better transparency.
 Consumers want to be fully aware of the ordering process – from the time they place and confirm their online order to the time the order is delivered to their door.
 But if you want to give your customers this kind of visibility, you can be presented with many challenges.
-The good news is that ecommerce fulfilment partners can make it entirely possible for you to provide better transparency – in real time.
+The good news is that bigcommerce speed optimization fulfilment partners can make it entirely possible for you to provide better transparency – in real time.
 The tracing of orders can be made easier, and this includes the entire process – from the time the email confirmation is sent to the tracking of the order to the proof of delivery.

 A faster delivery process